What is a vaccine?

 - A vaccination can save your baby’s life

 - Vaccination protects your child from deadly disease

 - Vaccination is the most effective way to build immunity to a disease

 - Vaccination minimises the risk of childhood disability

-Measles, for example, is a dangerous virus for a child.
-It can lead to distorted vision, brain and lung infections, even death.
+For example, measles is a dangerous virus for a child.
+It can lead to distorted vision, brain and lung infections, and even death.
 A measles vaccination can eliminate all these risks.
 The Center for Disease Control in the USA reported a decrease in deaths from measles by 74% following mass vaccinations of the population.

 Vaccinations protect your family and community